 - 1. Select Audits for Review: The inspection team selects the audits and the audit areas that it will review.
 The inspected firm has no opportunity to limit or influence the PCAOB's selections.
-In selecting issuer audits for review, we generally use both risk-based and random methods of selection and we generally focus our attention on audit areas we believe to be of greater complexity, areas of greater significance or with a heightened risk of material misstatement to the issuer's financial statements, and areas of recurring deficiencies. - 2.
+In selecting issuer audits for review, we generally use both risk-based and random methods of selection and we generally focus our attention on audit areas we believe to be of greater complexity, areas of greater significance or with a heightened risk of material misstatement to the issuer's financial statements, and areas of recurring deficiencies.
+The inspection team generally selects the audits most recently completed by the firm but may also select audits completed in prior years if, for example, there are no recently completed audits. - 2.
 Review Work Papers and Interview Engagement Team: For each audit area that is selected, the inspection team reviews the engagement team's work papers and interviews engagement personnel regarding those audit areas. - 3.
 Provide Comment Forms: If the inspection team identifies a potential deficiency, it discusses the matter with the firm and may review additional audit documentation.
 If the inspection team still believes that a potential deficiency exists after its discussion with the firm and review of any additional audit documentation, it will provide the firm with a written comment form on the matter.
-The firm is allowed the opportunity to provide a written response to the comment form. - 4.
-Evaluation of the Deficiencies: After the firm's response to the comment form, the matter is evaluated for inclusion in the inspection report.
+The firm is allowed the opportunity to provide a written response to the comment form.

+- 4. Evaluation of the Deficiencies: After the firm's response to the comment form, the matter is evaluated for inclusion in the inspection report.
 If a deficiency is included in Part I.A of the report, it does not necessarily mean that the firm has not addressed the deficiency.
 In many cases, the firm may take remedial actions, including performing additional audit procedures after the issue is identified, and may have completed those actions by the time the PCAOB inspection report is published.
 Depending on the circumstances, the firm may inform management of the issuer of the need for changes to the financial statements or reporting on ICFR, and may take steps to prevent reliance on prior audit reports.
-An inspection may include a review, on a sample basis, of the adequacy of a firm's remedial actions, either with respect to previously identified deficiencies or deficiencies identified during that inspection.

-5. Include the Deficiency in the Inspection Report: The report includes deficiencies in inspected issuer audits that were of such significance that the Board believes that the firm, at the time it issued its audit report, had not obtained sufficient appropriate audit evidence to support its opinion on the issuer's financial statements and/or ICFR.
+An inspection may include a review, on a sample basis, of the adequacy of a firm's remedial actions, either with respect to previously identified deficiencies or deficiencies identified during that inspection. - 5.
+Include the Deficiency in the Inspection Report: The report includes deficiencies in reviewed issuer audits that were of such significance that the Board believes that the firm, at the time it issued its audit report, had not obtained sufficient appropriate audit evidence to support its opinion on the issuer's financial statements and/or ICFR.
 These are included in Part I.A of the inspection report.
+Within Part I.A, we identify each issuer by a letter (e.g., Issuer A) and industry sector.
+In instances where classifying an issuer using its industry sector could make an issuer identifiable, we have not included the industry sector in Part I.A.

-The report may also include certain deficiencies that do not relate directly to the sufficiency or appropriateness of evidence the auditor obtained to support its audit opinion(s), but nevertheless relate to instances of non-compliance with PCAOB standards or rules.
+The report may also include certain deficiencies that do not relate directly to the sufficiency or appropriateness of evidence the auditor obtained to support its audit opinion(s) but nevertheless relate to instances of non-compliance with PCAOB standards or rules.
 These are included in Part I.B of the inspection report.